wp-plugins/relevanssi/readme.txt

 * Marcus Dalgren for UTF-8 fixing.

 == Changelog ==

+= 2.4 =
+* Highlighting post content won't highlight inside HTML tags anymore.
+* Soft hyphens inside words are now removed in indexing.
+They still confuse the highlighting.
+* Matching engine is now able to match category titles that contain apostrophes.

 = 2.3.3.1 =
 * Suppressed the error messages on the correct mb_strpos() function call.
 If you still get mb_strpos() errors, update.